shngli/OpenAI-APIs/README.md

 Code Status: Last updated in September 2023.
 OpenAI's service availability is limited in HK, and the codes in this repository will not be actively maintained inline with the latest models.
 I might expand the repository later with other related generative AI mini-projects eg. Langchain, Midjourney.

-Credit to Pierian Training for the hands-on training with OpenAI API services.
+Credit to Pierian Training for the hands-on training with OpenAI API services and prompt engineering.